alirezag103/customdict/README.md

 ### Migration

-After installing the dependencies you **need** to setup your database. in your activated virtual environment and in the root directory of app run:
+After installing the dependencies you **need** to setup your database. in your activated virtual environment and in the root directory of app run this command:
 `python manage.py migrate`